ipazc/pyfolder/README.rst

 .. code:: python

-    >>> pyfolder["folder1/folder2/file.txt"]
+    >>> pyfolder["folder1/folder2/file.txt"] = "content"

-If folder specified doesn't exist, by default it will create it automatically unless the flag `auto_create_folder` is set to `False` during instantiation:
+If folder specified doesn't exist, by default it will be created automatically unless the flag `auto_create_folder` is set to `False` during instantiation:

 .. code:: python